Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test measures the amount of cholesterol in your blood.
 This helps your healthcare provider figure out your risk for heart disease.

-Cholesterol is a substance found in all of your body's cells, where it plays an important role.
+Cholesterol is a waxy fat-like substance found in all of your body's cells, where it plays an important role.
 But your body can have too much cholesterol if you eat the wrong types of foods.
 These include fried foods and foods with saturated or trans fats.
 Some health conditions can also make your cholesterol level too high.

 You may have this test as part of your regular health checkup.
 You may have this test done more often if you are at risk for heart disease or have other health problems caused by high cholesterol.